Tuesday, October 9, 2012

 The Chuzom

-Coming from the clear cavities
+Coming from the clear cavities,

-Glaciers of Tibet and Jomolhari
+glaciers of Tibet and Jomolhari,

-The calm Chus of Thimphu and Paro
+the calm rivers of Thimphu and Paro

-Like lovers long decided.
+like lovers long decided.

-I stand on Chuzom confluence
+I stand at the Chuzom confluence

-And asked what have you brought for your lover?
+and asked: What have you brought for your lover?

-As they both come from the wealthiest Dzongkhags.
+For they both come from the wealthiest Dzongkhags.

-They tickle only a clatter
+They only tickle a clatter

-Carrying the specter of urban decay and death
+Carrying the specter of urban decay and death,

-A stagnant slate of all sorts and sizes
+a stagnant slate of all sorts and sizes

-Plastics, papers, tins, rubbers, bones, vegetable covers,
+plastics, papers, tins, rubbers, bones, vegetable covers-everything.

-They move on uncomplaining
+They move on. uncomplaining.

 Oh…no…

-Coming from the rich places
+Coming from such rich places,

 What have I to give you?

-The two forces strengthen at Chuzom
+The two forces strengthen at Chuzom,

-and the zeal moves on;
+and their zeal moves on.

-Crossing violence and serenities without a sojourn
+Crossing violence and serenities without a sojourn,

-To the destination, they run together
+they run together toward their destination,

 Tuesday, July 24, 2012